xyproto/algernon/README.md

 * Can read from and save to JSON documents.
 Supports simple JSON path expressions (like a simple version of XPath, but for JSON).
 * If cache compression is enabled, files that are stored in the cache can be sent directly from the cache to the client, without decompressing.
 * Files that are sent to the client are compressed with [gzip](https://golang.org/pkg/compress/gzip/#BestSpeed), unless they are under 4096 bytes.
-* When using PostgreSQL, the HSTORE feature is used, so minimum version 9.1 is required.
+* When using PostgreSQL, the HSTORE key/value type is used (available in PostgreSQL version 9.1 or later).

 Utilities
 ---------